LeilaMoussa/interpreted-pl-env/README.md

 #### Languages
 - Assembly:
-   Our Assembly language supports the following operation
+   Our Assembly language supports the following operations:

-         Operation   |     Example     |     Explanation
+         Operation   |     Example     |     Description/Explanation
        --------------|-----------------|-------------------
-       DEC           |   DEC           |    Declare a variable
+       DEC           |   DEC           |    Declare a variable MOV           |   MOV           |    Move or assign MOVAC         |   MOVAC         |    Move from AC to data memory location ADD           |   ADD

 - Machine Language:
+   Our ML supports the following operations:
+   *table...*
+   An ML instruction is structured as follows:
+   *structure as a schema...*
 - High Level Programming Language:
+   ...

 ### Todos
 - Patches: continuous work on any previous material, either to fix bugs, introduce enhancements, optimize performance, clean/beautify, or make necessary tweaks due to new information/requirements.
 See